OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

     ![Email templates in new email window](images/new-email-window-ss.png?width=700)

-    If you see a dialog **Add Email to flow with large theme** instead of the **New Email** window, verify that your Service Studio and Platform Server meet the latest[technical preview requirements](intro.md#prerequisites).
+    If you see a dialog **Add Email to flow with large theme** instead of the **New Email** window, verify that your Service Studio and Platform Server meet the latest [technical preview requirements](intro.md#prerequisites).

 1. Select the Email under the UI Flow, and enter the following details: